How a Docking Station Can Help with Quick Back-Up Power

 After having evaluated how many times a year an outage occurs, businesses should focus on creating a plan.
 It must identify risks and show how those risks will impact operations.
 Having a docking station in place can be part of a continuity plan that helps to mitigate those risks.

 Of course, even the best laid plans require stress tests and practice.
-Businesses should be testing the effectiveness of their docking stations and keep up with preventative maintenance.
+Businesses should be testing the effectiveness of their generator tap boxes and keep up with preventative maintenance.
 That way they can make sure everything is up-to-date.

 The effects of power outages on businesses usually go unconsidered.
 This holds true until it happens, and a business is caught, like a sitting duck, in the dark throughout all of the outage.